zDfqweq1157anitarobinson/SmartGolfDAO/policies/lock-policy.md

 # Lock Policy

-This policy defines the rules and governance for using `lockTokens` and `mintLocked` functions in the SGi token contract.
+This policy governs the use of the `lockTokens` and `mintLocked` functions in the SGiToken contract.
-It complements the smart contract implementation by adding operational safeguards and community transparency.
+It ensures that all token locking follows strict rules to maintain fairness, prevent misuse, and provide transparency.

 ---

 ## Principles

-1. **DAO-Only Control**
+1. **No Self-Locking**
-   - All lock operations (`lockTokens`, `mintLocked`) can only be executed by the `DAOController` (multi-sig / timelock controlled).
-   - Regular users cannot invoke these functions directly.
+   - A lock operation where the `recipient` is the same as the `sender` is **not permitted**.
+   - This prevents creation of invalid lock records without an actual token transfer.

-2. **Parameter Validation**
+2. **Cliff & Duration Validation**
-   - Off-chain governance requires that all submitted lock operations respect the following rules:
-     - `duration` must be greater than 0.
-     - `cliff` must be less than `duration`.
-     - `startTime` must be a valid timestamp (not in the distant past).
+   - All locks must include a valid `startTime`, `cliff`, and `duration`.
-   - Invalid parameters are rejected before any DAO proposal is executed.
+   - Zero or invalid values are prohibited to avoid incorrect vesting schedules.

 3. **Transparency**
-   - Every lock operation is logged and referenced in the **Lock Registry** for community review.
+   - All lock operations must be recorded in the **Lock Registry**.
-   - Records include date, wallet, amount, startTime, cliff, and duration.
+   - Each entry includes recipient, amount, time parameters, and DAO proposal reference.

+4. **Governance**
+   - Only the DAO/Owner (multi-sig controlled) can execute lock functions.
+   - Execution requires multi-party approval, ensuring no unilateral action.

 ---

 ## Exceptional Use Cases

+Locking may be used in the following scenarios:

-- Token vesting for team, advisor, or private sale allocations.
+- Team/Advisor vesting
-- Reserve restructuring or migration to a Safe multi-sig.
-- Strategic locks for ecosystem incentives.
+- Private/Public sale vesting
+- DAO reserve allocation
+- Ecosystem incentive distribution

 ---

-## Execution History (summary)
-- As of 2025-09-16, all lock operations have followed DAO review and registry documentation.
-- No invalid parameter has been executed.
+## Registry & Documentation

+- Every lock event must be registered in `/registry/lock-registry.csv`.
+- The registry ensures transparency for the community and external auditors.
+- Any detected invalid attempt (e.g., self-locking, invalid parameters) will be rejected at the DAO governance level.

 ---